Money tight because of COVID–19? These relief programs can help

 - USDA loans

-Remember, you still have to ask for forbearance under the CARES act.
+Remember, you have to ask for forbearance.
 It will NOT be automatically applied to any loans.
+Again, you need to call your mortgage servicer.

-Many big mortgage lenders have already announced help for customers who are financially affected by COVID-19.
-Below are just a few that have put out official announcements.
+Many private mortgage lenders, big and small, have announced help for customers who are financially affected by COVID–19.

 When you call or go online, remember the lending industry’s new unofficial slogan: “When people need help, just give them help.”